Shadman77/DS_ALGO_Practice/OOP/JAVA/README.md

 18. A block is exectued when obj is created of a class. and a static block is executed when the class is loaded to the memory.

+19. What is a servlet?

+->java servlet is serve side technologies to extend the capbility of web servers by providing support for dynamic response and data persistence.
+->The javax.servlet and javax.servlet.http packages provide interfaces and classes fro writing our own servlets.
+->All servlets must impplement the javax.servlet.Servlet interface, which defines servlet lifecycle methods.
+->As most web applications are accessed useing HTTP protocol, we mostly extend HttpServlet class.
+Servlet API hierarchy.

+20. GET VS POST

+GET:
+->Data send through URL.
+So, limited amount of data can be sent.
+->Not secured
+->More efficient

+POST:
+->Large amount of data can be sent.
+Because data sent in body.
+->Secured
+->It is less efficient.